roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 We did two things here:

 - We introduced a _local def_ named `sum`, and set it equal to `num1 + num2`.
-Because we defined `sum` inside `addAndStringify`, it will not be accessible outside that function.
+Because we defined `sum` inside `addAndStringify`, it's _local_ to that scope and can't be accessed outside that function.
 - We added an `if`\-`then`\-`else` conditional to return either `""` or `Num.toStr sum` depending on whether `sum == 0`.

 Every `if` must be accompanied by both `then` and also `else`.
-Having an `if` without an `else` is an error, because `if` is an an expression, and all expressions must evaluate to a value.
+Having an `if` without an `else` is an error, because `if` is an expression, and all expressions must evaluate to a value.
 If there were ever an `if` without an `else`, that would be an expression that might not evaluate to a value!

 ### [else if](#else-if) {#else-if}